stherrienaspnet/WAPS/README.md

 Here is a list of component used:

-SimpleInjector: Very fast IOC Container
+SimpleInjector: a very fast IOC Container,
-Dapper: Very Fast ORM
+Dapper: a very Fast ORM,
-Angular.Js: Very Fast UI Framework
+Angular.Js: a very Fast & Powerfull UI Framework,
-SQL Server - Stored Procedure: Very Powerfull
+SQL Server - Stored Procedure: a very Powerfull query execution mecanism